-The service has been well studied with results published in leading peer-reviewed publications such as The Lancet.
+The service has been well studied, with results published in leading peer-reviewed publications such as The Lancet.

-The d-Nav® Service was shown to:
+The d-Nav® Program has shown to:

 - Significantly reduce the frequency of mild and severe hypoglycemia.

-- Increase members satisfaction.
+- Increase patient’s satisfaction.

 - Eliminate thousands of dollars in pharmacy costs per participant per year.

-In addition to significant improvement in a member’s A1C, you can expect greatly improved member satisfaction as well as a significant reduction in cost of pharmacy and diabetes supplies.
+In addition to significant improvement in a member’s A1C, you can expect greatly improved member satisfaction as well as a significant reduction in the cost of pharmacy and diabetes supplies.